InanisV/Generate-music-from-MIDI/README.md

 2) SSH into EC2 instance through Ubuntu (for example).
 More details can be found on the [AWS website](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

-3) Update nginx configuration by first executing `cd /etc/nginx/sites-enabled` then copy the `flaskapp` file to the current working directory.
+3) Update nginx configuration by first entering `cd /etc/nginx/sites-enabled` then copy the `flaskapp` file to the current working directory.
 Update server_name variable to the public IPv4 DNS of the EC2 instance (can be found on AWS console).
+Enter `sudo service nginx restart` in the shell after updating server_name variable.

 4) cd to application folder (where app.py is located)